 One of the exciting parts of flying is helping others who are still crawling on the ground see how they can also fly with wings of grace and freedom.
 God will use you to help set captives free.
 Your testimony is powerful.
 Anything purified and concentrated with fire is powerful.

-If you’d like more concentrated help through each phase of your healing process, consider joining my private Flying Free support membership group.
-Learn more about this group HERE.
+If you’d like more concentrated help through each phase of your healing process, consider joining my private Flying Free education and support program.
+Learn more and get on the waiting list!

 Other resources to help you with the New Life stage: